Muyinatu Bell: Career and research

 Bell joined the faculty of Johns Hopkins University as an interim assistant research professor.
 She works with the Laboratory for Computational Sensing and Robotics to develop systems that can control individual ultrasound and photoacoustic components.
 She is exploring various medical robots for treating and diagnosing medical conditions.
 She launched an online course, Introduction to Medical Imaging, on Udemy in 2015.
 That year she was awarded a National Institutes of Health K99/R00 Pathway to Independence Award.
 This allowed her to evaluate coherence-based photoacoustic image guidance for transsphenoidal surgery.
 She holds a patent in short-lag spatial coherence beamforming, which can be used for photoacoustic image guidance of medical procedures such as skull base surgery or prostate brachytherapy.
 She provided a free MATLAB toolbox UltraSound Toolbox to help process ultrasonic signals.
 In 2016, she founded PULSE, the Photoacoustic and Ultrasonic Systems Engineering Laboratory.
 She was included in the MIT Technology Review 2016 list of 35 Innovators Under 35.

 Bell joined the faculty of biomedical engineering at Johns Hopkins University in January 2017.
 As an assistant professor, she was awarded a National Institutes of Health Trailblazer Award in 2018.
 The award uses machine learning to improve the quality of ultrasound images.
 She explored convolutional neural networks that input data and output readable images that are free from artefacts.
 She took part in the 2017 Deep Learning in Healthcare Summit in Boston.
 She was awarded a 2018 Johns Hopkins University Discovery Award, which allowed her to explore the use of photoacoustic image guidance in gynaecological surgeries.
 She was awarded an NSF CAREER Award in 2018 to allow her to advance photoacoustic-guided surgery.
 This will help surgeons avoid damaging vital structures during operations.
 She was invited by the National Academy of Engineering to participate in the U.S. Frontiers of Engineering Symposium in 2018.
 She was awarded a Sloan Research Fellowship and she was named Maryland's Outstanding Young Engineer by the Maryland Academy of Sciences and the Maryland Science Center in 2019.
 Bell is the 2021 winner of the SPIE Early Career Achievement Award, in recognition of her pioneering contributions to photoacoustic imaging for surgical guidance, including innovative technology designs, novel deep learning applications, informative spatial coherence beamforming theory, and visionary clinical possibilities.
 She was elected as a 2022 Fellow of the American Institute for Medical and Biological Engineering for pioneering contributions to development of ultrasonic and photoacoustic medical imaging systems, including coherence-based beamforming, photoacoustic-guided surgery, and deep-learning applications.
 Bell was later promoted to associate professor with tenure in July 2022.

+In 2024, Bell received the highest honor in the nation to early-career scientists and engineers: the NSF Alan T. Waterman Award.

 Bell is a senior member of both the Institute of Electrical and Electronics Engineers (IEEE) and SPIE.
+She is also a fellow of SPIE and Optica.
 She regularly attends IEEE and SPIE conferences, she is active in the IEEE Women in Engineering community, and she supports SPIE women in optics activities.